VisualCoreLLC/docs/termsofservice.md

 These organizations may link to our home page, to publications or to other Web site information so long as the link: (a) is not in any way misleading; (b) does not falsely imply sponsorship, endorsement or approval of the linking party and it products or services; and (c) fits within the context of the linking party's site.

-If you are among the organizations listed in paragraph 2 above and are interested in linking to our website, you must notify us by sending an e-mail to [contact@visualcore.tv](mailto:contact@visualcore.tv "send an email to contact@visualcore.tv").
+If you are among the organizations listed in paragraph 2 above and are interested in linking to our website, you must notify us by sending an e-mail to [admin@visualcore.tv](mailto:admin@visualcore.tv "send an email to admin@visualcore.tv").
 Please include your name, your organization name, contact information (such as a phone number and/or e-mail address) as well as the URL of your site, a list of any URLs from which you intend to link to our Web site, and a list of the URL(s) on our site to which you would like to link.
 Allow 2-3 weeks for a response.

 Approved organizations may hyperlink to our Web site as follows: